ankitnewjobs/Azure-DevOps-Practice-Example/README.md

 # Introduction to  Azure DevOps

-- Azure DevOps provides several tools you can use for better team collaboration.
-It also has tools for automated build processes, testing, version control, and package management by Using the Azure Cloud Services.
+- Azure DevOps provides several tools you can use to improve team collaboration.
+It also has tools for automated build processes, testing, version control, and package management using Azure Cloud Services.

 # Azure-DevOps-Practice-Example